Code-Institute-Submissions/Daffie95-MS2-mmry/README.md

 > Gitpod is now working again after a hard reset and restart.
 There will be gaps in the commits between ~22:05 when I realised and 23:14.
 I am working on pasting my saved code back into GitPod.
 # 7. Testing.
+> # GitPod Issue.
+2021-02-08 ~23:30
+>> Roughly at 22:00 GitPod became unresponsive.
+Preview port became disconnected and Terminal would not connect to my workspace.<br>
+So I decided to back-up my work in TXT files (can be found in /txt-backups) to save me from losing all my changes made.<br>
+This is simply testing every that it works as it should and did before the hard restart of Gitpod.
+This is not Final testing.
+>>>